-- Say bye bye to booze (sorry guys): Drinking alcohol can harm your baby’s development and avoiding alcohol completely during pregnancy is the only way to be sure baby is safe.
+- Say bye bye to booze: Drinking alcohol can harm your baby’s development and avoiding alcohol completely during pregnancy is the only way to be sure baby is safe.
 Find out how your midwife can support you to stop drinking.

-- Take a break: pregnancy hormones can make you tired and more stressed so it’s important to take time to yourself to relax.
-See our tips for winding down here.
+- Take a break: Pregnancy hormones can make you tired and more stressed so it’s important to take time to yourself to relax.
+See our tips for winding down.

 - Get your vitamins: You don’t need to fork out for pregnancy vitamins but there are a few supplements that are essential in pregnancy.
 Find out which supplements you need to take.

 - Watch out for certain foods: It’s important to have a healthy and balanced diet in pregnancy and to try and avoid foods that are high in sugar, salt and fat.
-There are also some foods that are dangerous for your growing baby and should be avoided all together.
-Find out what food to avoid.
+There are also some foods that put your baby at risk and should be avoided all together.
+Find out what food to avoid in pregnancy.

 1. Hollis BW et al. (2011).
 “Vitamin D supplementation during pregnancy: Double-blind, randomized clinical trial of safety and effectiveness.”
 JBMR 2011;26:2341-2357

 2. National Institute for Health and Care Excellence (2008) ‘Antenatal Care’, NICE Clinical Guidelines 62: http://publications.nice.org.uk/antenatal-care-cg62